garethr/garethr-docker/README.md

 The `depends` option allows expressing containers that must be started before.
 This affects the generation of the init.d/systemd script.

-The service file created for systemd and upstart based systems enables automatic restarting of the service on failure by default.
+The service file created for systemd based systems enables automatic restarting of the service on failure by default.

 To use an image tag just append the tag name to the image name separated by a semicolon: